Pima County Community Health Needs Assessment Priority

 During the planning stages of the 2018 Community Health Improvement Plan, Healthy Pima members identified a pressing need to combat the prevalence of co-morbidity between mental and substance use disorders in Pima County.
 The need to reduce the stigma associated with the words "abuse" and "dependency" was also voiced and replaced with the single term, "misuse."
 To achieve the greatest impact in reducing substance misuse, and the growing community concern to address co-occurring mental and substance use disorders, Healthy Pima formed an interdisciplinary alliance of primary and behavioral health providers, pharmacists, law enforcement, faith-based organizations, government, and other crucial work groups, stakeholders, and community members.

-Healthy Pima’s Substance Misuse and Mental Health Alliance will work to accomplish the following goals for 2018:
+Healthy Pima’s Substance Misuse and Mental Health Alliance will work to accomplish the following goals from 2018-2021:

 Reduce access to and dependence on prescription medications and illicit substances in Pima County.